MhmRhm/FreshQueue/doc/Article.md

 ## Closing Thoughts

-In a simple case study, we explored why tracking software performance is essential and what components are necessary for a pipeline to achieve this.
+We explored why tracking software performance is essential and what components are necessary for a pipeline to achieve this.
 When dealing with performance, it's always a good practice to aim higher than the requirements.
 For example, if a process needs to run in 100 ms, aim for 70 or 80 ms. You will be surprised at the innovative ways you can achieve this.
 This approach leaves you with a buffer of 20 to 30 ms for future requirements or unexpected challenges.

 With a functioning and well-maintained CI/CD pipeline in place, you can ensure that the criteria on which the code was developed will remain in place long